Frisco Independent School District: Boundary

 The jurisdiction of the Frisco Independent School District spans 2 counties, Collin and Denton, serving 5 cities and unincorporated areas.

 Collin County: sections of Frisco, McKinney, and Plano.

 Denton County: sections of Frisco, Little Elm, and a parcel of The Colony as well as some unincorporated areas.

 Demographics

 Schools

-Frisco ISD operates 75 schools: 12 high schools, 17 middle schools, 42 elementary schools, and 3 special program centers.
+Frisco ISD operates 77 schools: 12 high schools, 18 middle schools, 43 elementary schools, and 3 special program centers.
+As of October 27, 2023, there are 28,265 elementary school students, 16,079 middle school students, and 22,357 high school students enrolled in the school district.
 The district opens an average of 1-4 new schools per school year.

+David Kuykendall Stadium

+David Kuykendall Stadium is one of three stadiums used by Frisco ISD for football games, along with the Ford Center at The Star and Toyota Stadium.
+The stadium is considered to be one of the oldest stadiums in Texas.
+The stadium, which currently has 9,000 seats and 1,200 parking spaces, is made for playing football, softball and track and field.
+The stadium is also used by several schools.

+The stadium was built in 1986 near Staley Middle School and Bruce Eubanks Natatorium.
+On May 13, 2021, the District's Board of Trustees had voted change the name to honor David Kuykendall, a long-time employee and FISD's athletic director since 1999, who was retiring.
+The stadium also received a new video board for the purpose of improving the game-day experience.